mavlink/MAVSDK/README.md

 ## Status

 - C++ core library (2016).
 Reliable and stable - used in production.
-- MAVSDK-Swift (): ?: Used in production.
+- MAVSDK-Swift (2018): Reliable and stable - used in production.
 - MAVSDK-Python (2019): First PyPi release 2019.
 - MAVSDK-Java (): Prototype
 - MAVSDK-JavaScript (2019).
 Prototype